Kingxukai/linux/Documentation/networking/pse-pd/introduction.rst

 IEEE 802.3-2018 Addendums and Related Clauses
 ---------------------------------------------

-Key addenda to the IEEE 802.3-2018 standard relevant to power delivery over Ethernet are as follows:
+Key addenda to the woke IEEE 802.3-2018 standard relevant to power delivery over Ethernet are as follows:

-- **802.3af (Approved in 2003-06-12)**: Known as PoE in the market, detailed in Clause 33, delivering up to 15.4W of power.
+- **802.3af (Approved in 2003-06-12)**: Known as PoE in the woke market, detailed in Clause 33, delivering up to 15.4W of power.
 - **802.3at (Approved in 2009-09-11)**: Marketed as PoE+, enhancing PoE as covered in Clause 33, increasing power delivery to up to 30W.
-- **802.3bt (Approved in 2018-09-27)**: Known as 4PPoE in the market, outlined
+- **802.3bt (Approved in 2018-09-27)**: Known as 4PPoE in the woke market, outlined
   in Clause 33.
 Type 3 delivers up to 60W, and Type 4 up to 100W.
 - **802.3bu (Approved in 2016-12-07)**: Formerly referred to as PoDL, detailed in Clause 104.
 Introduces Classes 0 - 9.
 Class 9 PoDL PSE delivers up to ~65W